Go Beyond the Obvious: Aspire, Amplify, Advance

 I have been bullied at work, sacked unfairly more than once, I have been made redundant and have the employer refuse to pay redundancy.
 I have sued for wrongdoing and been successful both times, and been sued myself by a manipulative crook pretending to be a business women, thankfully unsuccessfully for them.
 I have lost everything more than once – the only thing that kept me from losing it all was the devotion of my (now) wife.

 I have worked where people have so much money that they have tried to buy a £60m home they didn’t realise they already owned.
-I have worked where people earn less than it costs them to live, where their wages barely cover their travel costs, where their employers force them not to work more than 5 hours so they didn’t legally have to pay them a lunch break, whilst driving around in supercars themselves, where the inequality made me feel so nauseous I could hardly bare to go to work.
+I have worked where people earn less than it costs them to live, where their wages barely cover their travel costs, where their employers force them not to work more than 5 hours so they didn’t legally have to pay them a lunch break…all whilst driving around in supercars themselves.
+Where the inequality made me feel so nauseous I could hardly bear to go to work.
 In those moments I realised one very important lesson…we choose where we work, so I left without another job to go to, and setup my own consultancy instead!

 I have discovered who I am under pressure, discovered what I am good at, and got insights into my limits, capturing my learning along the way in a series of journals that I would encourage everyone to do.
 I am not the finished article, there is no such thing, nobody is, and that is why I seek to go beyond, everyday.